Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: An Approach

-Considering this flattened representation, it is natural to assume that each new day looks like a linear combination of $r$ prototypical days, or rows in the flattened matrix in dimension $m \gg r$.
+Considering this flattened representation, it is natural to assume that each new day resembles a linear combination of $r$ prototypical days, or rows in the flattened matrix in dimension $m \gg r$.
 Formally, we assume that there exists $R\in \R^{r \times n}$, such that our observations $x \in \R^n$ are

 possibly with many values missing, for some coefficients $c \in \R^r$ weighing the $r$ vectors $\{ e_1, e_2, \ldots, e_r \}$ row-wise in $R$, with uniformly-distributed noise $\mathcal{U}$ between $-\Delta$ and $\Delta$.